 The museum, which ties into Dartmouth College's academic activities, now features a new central space – the Russo Atrium – as well as new gallery and research spaces.
 Education areas are also given a boost, ‘with an emphasis on the arts at Dartmouth', explains the institution.
 ‘The building is a hybrid of newly constructed facilities and restored and updated spaces from the original 1985 Charles Moore building, and provides active spaces for teaching, exhibition, exploration, and dialogue', add the architects.

-The museum has just completed an extensive facelift including renovations and new elements.
-Photography: Michael Moran, courtesy Hood Museum of Art, Dartmouth College
+The museum has just completed an extensive facelift including renovations and new elements. courtesy Hood Museum of Art, Dartmouth College

 ‘We have worked closely with the team at the Hood Museum and Dartmouth College to design a progressive teaching museum while preserving many of the distinctive features of the Charles Moore building', says Williams.
 ‘The conversation throughout has been both pedagogical and architectural.
 The renovation of, and addition to, the existing Hood creates a complementary dialogue between old and new, extending the identity and functions of the institution well into the future.'